astronomer/docs/learn/airflow-executors-explained.md

 With the Kubernetes executor, your webserver and scheduler costs remain fixed, but the dynamic scaling of the actual Pods allow you to shed the fixed cost of having a Celery worker up for 24 hours a day.

 :::tip
-On Astro, you can scale your Celery executor down to near zero.
+On Astro, you can scale your Celery executor down to near-zero.
 For more information, see [Configure the Celery executor](https://www.astronomer.io/docs/astro/celery-executor).
 :::

 ### Less work for your scheduler